codbex/codbex.github.io/_posts/2024-07-12-leave-request-bpm-app.md

         ```
 1. Now, we can test our application
    1. Create new leave request
-      - Make sure that all files are saved
+      - make sure that all files are saved
-      - Publish the project using `Publish all` button<br>
+      - publish the project using `Publish all` button<br>
         <a href="{{ site.baseurl }}/images/2024-07-16-leave-request-bpm-app/steps-publish-all-button.png" target="_blank">
             <img src="{{ site.baseurl }}/images/2024-07-16-leave-request-bpm-app/steps-publish-all-button.png" alt="steps-publish-all-button.png" style="width: 15rem;">
         </a>
-      - Wait until the project is published successfully<br>
+      - wait until the project is published successfully<br>
         <a href="{{ site.baseurl }}/images/2024-07-16-leave-request-bpm-app/steps-published-projects.png" target="_blank">
             <img src="{{ site.baseurl }}/images/2024-07-16-leave-request-bpm-app/steps-published-projects.png" alt="steps-published-projects.png" style="width: 15rem;">
         </a>
-      - Open the submit form at [http://localhost/services/web/leave-request/gen/submit-leave-request/forms/submit-leave-request/index.html](http://localhost/services/web/leave-request/gen/submit-leave-request/forms/submit-leave-request/index.html)
+      - open the submit form at [http://localhost/services/web/leave-request/gen/submit-leave-request/forms/submit-leave-request/index.html](http://localhost/services/web/leave-request/gen/submit-leave-request/forms/submit-leave-request/index.html)
-      - Select dates for `From` and `To`
+      - select dates for `From` and `To`
-      - Click on `Submit` button
+      - click on `Submit` button
-      - You should see a confirmation alert<br>
+      - you should see a confirmation alert<br>
         <a href="{{ site.baseurl }}/images/2024-07-16-leave-request-bpm-app/steps-submitted-form.png" target="_blank">
             <img src="{{ site.baseurl }}/images/2024-07-16-leave-request-bpm-app/steps-submitted-form.png" alt="steps-submitted-form.png">
         </a>
-      - A new email should be received in your mailbox
+      - a new email should be received in your mailbox
         <a href="{{ site.baseurl }}/images/2024-07-16-leave-request-bpm-app/new-leave-request-email.png" target="_blank">
         <img src="{{ site.baseurl }}/images/2024-07-16-leave-request-bpm-app/new-leave-request-email.png" alt="new-leave-request-email.png">
         </a>
-      - You can open the BPM perspective using the `Processes Workspace` button and check the created process<br>
+      - you can open the BPM perspective using the [Processes Workspace](http://localhost/services/web/ide-bpm-workspace/bpm-perspective.html) button and check the created process<br>
         <a href="{{ site.baseurl }}/images/2024-07-16-leave-request-bpm-app/processes-workspace.png" target="_blank">
             <img src="{{ site.baseurl }}/images/2024-07-16-leave-request-bpm-app/processes-workspace.png" alt="processes-workspace.png" style="width: 15rem;">
         </a>
-      - Here you can select our process instance with id `5` and see that the process is stopped at user task `Process request`.
+      - Here you can select our process instance (in my case the instance with id `5`) and see that the process is stopped at user task `Process request`.
 It will wait there until the leave request is processed.<br>
         <a href="{{ site.baseurl }}/images/2024-07-16-leave-request-bpm-app/process-instance.png" target="_blank">
             <img src="{{ site.baseurl }}/images/2024-07-16-leave-request-bpm-app/process-instance.png" alt="process-instance.png">
         </a>
       - In `Process Context` tab you can check the process variables.
 In our case, there are values for the leave request.
-      - The UI has a lot of useful views and actions which can help you to manage your BPM processes
+      - the UI has a lot of useful views and actions which can help you to manage your BPM processes
    1. Process the submitted leave request
-       - Open the inbox UI at [http://localhost/services/web/inbox/](http://localhost/services/web/inbox/) or use the link from the email.
+       - open the inbox UI at [http://localhost/services/web/inbox/](http://localhost/services/web/inbox/) or use the link from the email.
         Inbox UI is the place where you can find all tasks (BPM user tasks in our case) which are applicable for the current user.
         <a href="{{ site.baseurl }}/images/2024-07-16-leave-request-bpm-app/steps-process-inbox.png" target="_blank">
             <img src="{{ site.baseurl }}/images/2024-07-16-leave-request-bpm-app/steps-process-inbox.png" alt="steps-process-inbox.png">
         </a>
-      - Select the created task and claim it using the `Claim` button
+      - select the created task and claim it using the `Claim` button
-      - Now, you can open the register form for processing using the `Open Form` button
+      - now, you can open the registered form for processing using the `Open Form` button
         <a href="{{ site.baseurl }}/images/2024-07-16-leave-request-bpm-app/open-form-button.png" target="_blank">
             <img src="{{ site.baseurl }}/images/2024-07-16-leave-request-bpm-app/open-form-button.png" alt="open-form-button.png">
         </a>
-      - When you click it, you will see the processing form which we implemented with details for the current request
+      - when you click it, you will see the processing form which we implemented with details for the current request
         <a href="{{ site.baseurl }}/images/2024-07-16-leave-request-bpm-app/process-leave-request-form.png" target="_blank">
             <img src="{{ site.baseurl }}/images/2024-07-16-leave-request-bpm-app/process-leave-request-form.png" alt="process-leave-request-form.png">
         </a>
-      - Let's approve the request by clicking on `Approve` button
+      - let's approve the request by clicking on `Approve` button
-      - An alert for confirmation should be displayed
+      - an alert for confirmation should be displayed
         <a href="{{ site.baseurl }}/images/2024-07-16-leave-request-bpm-app/approved-request.png" target="_blank">
         <img src="{{ site.baseurl }}/images/2024-07-16-leave-request-bpm-app/approved-request.png" alt="approved-request.png">
         </a>
-      - An email for the approved leave request should be received in your inbox
+      - an email for the approved leave request should be received in your inbox
         <a href="{{ site.baseurl }}/images/2024-07-16-leave-request-bpm-app/approved-leave-request-email.png" target="_blank">
         <img src="{{ site.baseurl }}/images/2024-07-16-leave-request-bpm-app/approved-leave-request-email.png" alt="approved-leave-request-email.png">
         </a>

 1. Authentication and authorization<br>
-To make our application ready for production we have to add authentication and authorization.<br>
+To make our application ready for production, we have to add authentication and authorization.<br>
 With [Hyperion](https://www.codbex.com/products/hyperion/) it is an easy task.<br>
 - Let's define two roles `employee` and `employee-manager`
-  - create folder `leave-request/security`
+  - create a folder called `security`
   - right click on folder `security` -> `New` -> `Roles Definitions`
   - set name `roles.roles`
   - click `Create` button